ai/twitter2vk/README.markdown

 on home computer (don’t remember to add cron task).
 Or you can uninstall twitter2vk after you create config.

+You can follow author @andrey_sitnik to receive last updates info.

 ### Install
 1. Install Ruby and Rubygems.
 For example, on Ubuntu: